 If you’d like to know more, contact me for a chat about what you’re looking for and whether I can help.
 If I think someone else might be able to support you more effectively, I’ll let you know and help you find the right therapist from my wide network of colleagues in Nottinghamshire.

-I usually see clients at Hamilton House, 9 Hucknall Road, Nottingham NG5 1AE.
+I usually see clients at Concord House, Concord Business Centre, Nottingham Road, Nottingham NG7 7FF.
 It is well-served with bus routes from Nottingham and Mansfield, within walking distance of the tram line, and there is plenty of nearby parking.
-I am based on the second floor and there is no lift, but I can book an alternative room with disabled access if you would find that a problem.
+I am based on the ground floor so the office is accessible if you use a wheelchair.
+We can book an online appointment instead if you would find getting into the office a problem.